How Has Immigration Shaped Ireland?

 So much so, in fact, that the government has launched the Irish Diaspora Strategy.
 This seeks to support and engage with the 70 million people living across the globe who are either Irish-born or have Irish ancestry.
-According to the strategy document, over the next five years the Global Ireland programme aims to:
+According to the strategy document, over the next five years, the Global Ireland program aims to:

 Do you have Irish ancestry?

 The Irish Diaspora Strategy could, in turn, have an impact on immigration to Ireland.
 According to the document, the strategy will ‘make concerted efforts to connect with people born outside the island of Ireland who is entitled to Irish citizenship.’
 This will entail:

 Supporting events aimed at connecting with Irish citizens born outside the island of Ireland to welcome them as part of Ireland’s diaspora